phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Draw a submenu hint (small triangle) on items expanding into a submenu.

 * Bug fixes
+  * Verify subprocess from action have stdout & stderr captured and logged.
   * [done] Fix keyboard input not working for Firefox.
   * [done] When switching workspace, pointer state appears to be reset.
   * [done] Test handling of mouse position when changing element visibility.
 Making